Here are some resources that you may find of interest.

 A few key education reports:

 There are so many.
 Let us know your favorite.
-Here are two new ones that are quite informative.
+Here are two that are quite informative.

 World Bank.
 (2018) World Development Report 2018: Learning: To Realize Education’s Promise.
 Washington DC: World Bank.